silvioviscuso/nova34/readme.md

 ---
 ## 🚀 Getting Started

+#### The official documentation can be found in the nova34_docs repository at the following link: [nova34-docs.vercel.app](https://nova34-docs.vercel.app)

 ### Requirements:
 - Software: Altium Designer v24.6.1 or later.
 (Fully compatible with **MacOS via Parallels Desktop with Windows 11 ARM**).